This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Preheat the oven to 350°F. Butter a 9 x 13-inch baking dish and set aside.
+• Prepare: Preheat the oven to 350°F. Butter a 3-quart or 9 x 13-inch baking dish and set aside.

-• In a large skillet, melt the butter over medium heat.
+• Prepare the shallot mixture: In a large skillet, melt the butter over medium heat.
 Add the shallot and ½ tsp salt.
 Sauté until the shallot is softened and beginning to brown, 6-8 minutes.
 Add the garlic and sauté for 1 minute.
 Remove the skillet from the heat.

 1 ½ cups sliced shallot, 4 cloves garlic, 1 ½ tsp kosher salt, 2 tbsp unsalted butter

-• Layer half of the potatoes into the prepared baking dish.
-Make sure they are even but have no regard for design.
+• Assemble: Layer half of the potatoes into the prepared baking dish.
+Make sure they are even, but have no regard for design.
 Sprinkle with the remaining ½ tsp salt and ½ tsp pepper.
-Add half of the shallot mixture on top as well as half of the cheese mixture.
-Repeat the layer of potatoes, leaving about one potato's worth of slices aside for the top.
-Once the final amount of shallot is added, shingle the remaining potatoes over the top.
+Add half of the shallot mixture on top, as well as half of the cheese mixture.
+Repeat with the remaining potatoes, followed by the remaining shallot mixture.
 Pour the cream mixture over the top, letting it soak in, and finish by sprinkling the remaining cheese over the top.

-• Bake in the preheated oven until the potatoes are tender and the cheese is golden, about 45-55 minutes.
+• Bake: Cover with foil and bake in the preheated 350°F oven for 30 minutes.
+Uncover and continue baking for 25-35 minutes until the potatoes are tender and the cheese is golden.
 Once finished, remove from the oven and cool for 10 minutes before serving.
+Garnish with chives and serve.

 Video